Prediction: Top 3 Evolutionary Trends For Next-Gen Cyber Attacks

 5th generation ransomware

-Fifth generation of ransomware is knocking on our doors.
+The fifth generation of ransomware is knocking on our doors.
 We expect the first couple of features to follow the lines of current exploit kits and bring forth automated capabilities to detect sandboxing protection and script execution protection.

 Simple sandbox solutions aren’t enough though, because in many cases a piece of malicious code and an attack can happen over multiple stages, which makes detection and prevention more challenging, if your sandbox is just relying on a single object.